shkim99stat/shkim99stat/README.md

 ### Hi there 👋

+I'm interested in Spatiotemporal data and extreme value data modeling.
+My areas of interest include Bayesian inference and Anomaly detection.

 <!--
 **shkim99stat/shkim99stat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.